SmartBear/readyapi4j/README.md

 ## Getting Started with Java

-1. Add the following Maven repository and dependency to your project:
+1. Add the following Maven dependency to your project:

 	```xml
 	<dependency>